cmaxw/devchat-eleventy/src/elixir-mix/emx-087-zip-generation-with-packmatic-with-evadne-wu.md

 The show begins with recent announcements specifically the acquisition of Plataformatec.

 Evadne then talks about what the Packmatic Library is, why he created it, and how it works.
+He then talks about how his experience been writing, promoting and maintaining an open source library.

 ### **Panelists**